Meet Ranvir Singh – Strictly Come Dancing 2020 contestant and Good Morning Britain presenter

 Based on her high score, Ranvir’s Strictly journey is looking pretty smooth.

-The presenter has been warned by her GMB co-stars, especially Susanna Reid.
+The presenter has, however, been warned by her GMB co-stars, especially Susanna Reid.

 Speaking to press including RadioTimes.com, Ranvir said: “Susanna keeps saying to me in like a really sensible tone, ‘Ranvir you have no idea what’s about to happen.’
 She’s like, ‘You have no idea and it’s like a whirlwind.’”